ClarksonCJ/clarksoncj.github.io/content/posts/understanding-the-supply-chain.md

 1. **Expanded Scope of the Software Supply Chain**

    - Beyond third-party libraries and open-source components, the supply chain includes people, processes, and technology.
    - Key components include third-party libraries, open-source components, proprietary software, hardware, inter-team interactions, systems like CI/CD pipelines, and the architecture of both software and the enterprise.

 2. **Stages of the Software Supply Chain and Associated Risks**

    - Each stage, from development to maintenance and updates, has its unique risks.
-   - Best practices for securing each stage include thorough code reviews, secure configurations, comprehensive testing, secure distribution practices, deployment validation, and automated updates.
+   - Regularly review and look to implement best practices for securing each stage include thorough code reviews, secure configurations, comprehensive testing, secure distribution practices, deployment validation, and automated updates.

 3. **Internal and External Threats**

    - Internal threats include insider threats, process-related risks, and AI-related risks such as misuse of AI tools and unintentional bias.
    - External threats include external attackers, supply chain attacks, and AI-related threats such as adversarial attacks on AI models and automated spear-phishing attacks.

 4. **Impact of AI and LLMs**

    - **For Attackers**: AI can be used to automate attacks, create more sophisticated social engineering schemes, and exploit vulnerabilities at scale.
    - **For Defenders**: AI can enhance threat detection, automate responses, and improve the overall security posture through predictive analytics and continuous monitoring.

 ### Importance of a Holistic Approach